Pearadox/peariscope/README.md

 - The login id is: *pi*
 - The password is: *raspberry*
 - The Pi boots up read-only by default, so it's necessary to use the `rw` command to be able to make changes.
-- The 'ro' command sets the Pi back to read-only mode, to protect its memory card from damage during power loss.
+- The `ro` command sets the Pi back to read-only mode, to protect its memory card from damage during power loss.

 ## Peariscope Software